The Rocky Horror Show: Act II

-The Narrator foreshadows that Brad and Janet may be unsafe.
-Janet enjoys Brad's advances in her darkened bedroom before realising that it is Frank in disguise.
-He convinces Janet that pleasure is no crime, and after she asks him to promise not to tell Brad, they resume their lovemaking.
-The scene changes to Brad's darkened bedroom, where Brad makes love to Janet before discovering that, once again, it is Frank in disguise.
-Frank promises not to tell Janet, but as they resume, Riff Raff interrupts on the television monitor with the message that Rocky has escaped.
+The Narrator muses that Brad and Janet may be unsafe.
+Janet welcomes Brad's advances in her darkened bedroom before realising that it is Frank in disguise.
+He persuades Janet that pleasure is no crime; she asks him to promise not to tell Brad, and they resume making love.
+In Brad's darkened bedroom, Janet arrives to make love to Brad, who discovers that his lover is Frank in disguise.
+Frank promises not to tell Janet, and they resume, but Riff Raff interrupts on the television monitor with the message that Rocky has escaped.
 Janet searches for Brad in the laboratory and discovers Rocky hiding there.
 Checking the television monitor, Janet sees Brad in bed with Frank and seduces Rocky ("Touch-a, Touch-a, Touch-a, Touch Me").
-While searching the television monitor for Rocky, the rest of the group discovers that Janet has slept with him and Brad becomes hurt and angry ("Once in a While").
-Riff Raff then notifies Frank that there is another visitor entering the castle: Dr. Everett Scott, the paraplegic science tutor whom Brad and Janet intended to visit.
+The rest of the group discovers on the television monitor that Janet has slept with Rocky; Brad is hurt and angry ("Once in a While").
+Riff Raff notifies Frank that there is another visitor entering the castle: Dr. Scott, the paraplegic science tutor whom Brad and Janet intended to visit.

-Dr. Scott in a wheelchair is wheeled into the laboratory by Columbia, where Frank accuses him and Brad of trying to investigate his castle, knowing that Dr. Scott has connections with the FBI.
-Dr Scott assures him that he has come in search of Eddie, who is revealed to be his nephew ("Eddie's Teddy").
-Frank displays Eddie's corpse to the group and then uses a device to electronically restrain the three visitors and a rebellious Rocky to the floor ("Planet Schmanet Janet"); the inhabitants of the castle are revealed to be space aliens led by Frank, who abandoned their original mission in order to engage in kinky sex with Earthlings and work on Rocky.
-Magenta insists that they return to their home planet now that they have been found out; Frank refuses and, instead, declares his intentions to put on a "floor show".
+Dr. Scott in a wheelchair is brought into the laboratory by Columbia, where Frank accuses him and Brad of spying on his castle, knowing that Dr. Scott has connections with the FBI.
+Dr Scott assures him that he has come in search of his nephew, Eddie ("Eddie's Teddy").
+Frank displays Eddie's corpse to the group and then uses a device to electronically anchor the three visitors and a rebellious Rocky to the floor ("Planet Schmanet Janet"); the inhabitants of the castle are revealed to be space aliens led by Frank, who abandoned their original mission to engage in kinky sex with Earthlings and work on Rocky.
+Magenta insists that they return to their home planet now that they have been found out; Frank refuses and declares that it is time for a "floor show".